openstack/openstack-manuals/doc/ops-guide/source/app-roadmaps.rst

 Aside from the direct-to-blueprint pathway, there is another very well-regarded mechanism to influence the development roadmap: the user survey.
-Found at http://openstack.org/user-survey, it allows you to provide details of your deployments and needs, anonymously by default.
+Found at `OpenStack User Survey <http://openstack.org/user-survey>`_, it allows you to provide details of your deployments and needs, anonymously by default.
 Each cycle, the user committee analyzes the results and produces a report, including providing specific information to the technical committee and project team leads.